singhkpratham/geocompr/03-attribute-operations.md

 `sf` objects also support `tibble` and `tbl` classes used in the tidyverse, allowing 'tidy' data analysis workflows for spatial data.
 Thus **sf** enables the full power of R's data analysis capabilities to be unleashed on geographic data.
-Before using these capabilities it's worth re-capping how to discover the basic properties of vector data objects.
+Before using these capabilities it is worth re-capping how to discover the basic properties of vector data objects.
 Let's start by using base R functions to get a measure of the `world` dataset: